Answers in Genesis supporter providing Religious Observance at Scottish “Non-Denominational” School

 Illustration: Humans living peacefully before the Fall with vegetarian tyrannosaurs.
 Public domain photo of actual exhibit, through http://en.wikipedia.org/wiki/File:Creation_Museum_10.png

-Posted on June 11, 2013, in Creationism, Education, Evolution in general, Politics, Religion, Scotland and tagged Answers In Genesis, Baptist, Bible, Calderglen, Christianity, Creation Museum, different conclusions, dinosaurs, East Kilbride, East Kilbride News, Glasgow, Iskander, Nagy Iskander, Natural selection, Noah's flood, religious observance, Roger Downie, Sunday Herald, Westwoodhill Evangelical.
+Posted on June 11, 2013, in Creationism, Education, Politics, Religion, Scotland and tagged Answers In Genesis, Baptist, Bible, Calderglen, Christianity, Creation Museum, different conclusions, dinosaurs, East Kilbride, East Kilbride News, Glasgow, Iskander, Nagy Iskander, Natural selection, Noah's flood, religious observance, Roger Downie, Sunday Herald, Westwoodhill Evangelical.
 Bookmark the permalink.
 5 Comments.